 We will not disclose your information to anyone unless:

-• a permitted general situation exists, such as where the disclosure of information may lessen or prevent a threat to a person’s health, help locate a missing person or the disclosure is necessary to take action against unlawful activity.
+a permitted general situation exists, such as where the disclosure of information may lessen or prevent a threat to a person’s health, help locate a missing person, or the disclosure is necessary to act against unlawful activity.

-Depending on the particular circumstances, we may disclose your information to:
+Depending on the circumstances, we may disclose your information to:

-• any other persons or entities made reference to in this policy.
+- any other persons or entities referred to in this policy.